Environment

 • Be aware that high elevation trails may be covered by snow or ice until mid-summer.

-• Falling into a crevasse can be fatal; glacier travel should only be attempted by experienced and properly equipped mountaineers.
+• Stay off glaciers.
+Falling into a crevasse can be fatal; glacier travel should only be attempted by experienced and properly equipped mountaineers or in the presence of a licensed guide.

 Rock and ice